RitaBasbous/hstrader_fibonacci_retracement/README.md

 These variables enable secure access to market data from the [HSTRADER](https://staging.hstrader.com/login) platform.

-**Reminder:**
+**Note:**
 Your unique `CLIENT_ID` and `CLIENT_SECRET` can be obtained from your personal account on the platform.
-Ensure you keep them confidential to protect your data.
+Keep them confidential to ensure the security of your data.

 ### Fibonacci Retracement